ChanganLeo/JapanAirports/README.md

 # JapanAirports
-The airports with runway in Japan
+The airports with runways in Japan